Bead Glossary A to J

 GLUE

 Used to keep thread knots from unravelling and to keep small items such as beads in place.
 Also known as bead cement.
-To view a selection of our bead cements to buy click here.
+Click to view a selection of our beading glues.

 Above is a tube of G-S Hypo Cement used for gluing beads in place, strengthening knots and other creative applications.